WestDRI/wgpages/content/pythonhpc.md

 scalene --cli slow3.py   # on a remote system
 ```

-> Note: to run `scalene --cli slow3.py` on the training cluster, you might want to use `--mem-per-cpu=7200`.
+> Note: to run `scalene --cli slow3.py` on the training cluster, you might need more memory, so I found it
+> useful to request `--mem-per-cpu=7200`.

 If running on your computer, this will open the result in a browser: